-DEPARTMENT OF ACCOUNTING AND FINANCE Junior and Senior

-Accounting Curriculum (AC)
+DEPARTMENT OF ACCOUNTING AND FINANCE Junior and Senior Accounting Curriculum (AC)

 The program in Accounting provides the student with broad training in the field of business and financial management.
 It requires a minimum of 10 accounting courses beyond Introductory Accounting and Essentials of Management Accounting.
 Students preparing themselves for a specific career in accounting, such as CPA, may need to take additional courses beyond those prescribed.
-See Head of Accounting and Finance Department for additional information.
+See the Head of the Accounting and Finance Department for additional information.